struktured/or_errors_lwt/README.md

-# or_errors_containers
+# or_errors_lwt
-Monad, Result, Error, Or_error modules backed by the containers library.
+Monad, Error, Or_error modules backed by the lwt library.